Writer & Researcher

 My other stories have been published in numerous places including Ambit, Black Static, BFS Horizons, Structo, Shooter, STORGY, The Alarmist and volume one of The Shadow Booth.
 You can find links to lots of my fiction on the Stories page.
 I have four collections of flash fictions: Incorcisms (Arachne Press, 2021), Spiderseed (Sleepy House Press, 2016), Threshold (Gumbo Press, 2013), & my twisted Xmas collection Merry Gentlemen (self published, 2014).

 I've performed my fiction with excessive theatricality at various events and locations.
-I've performed twice at Kendal Calling, twice at Bluedot Festival, once at an apocalyptic arts event in Preston Bus Station, and countless times at Manchester's premier spoken word evening Bad Language.
+I've performed twice at Kendal Calling, twice at Bluedot Festival, once at an apocalyptic arts event in Preston Bus Station, and countless times at various spoken word nights in and around Manchester.
 I'll usually say yes to a spoken word opportunity so if you'd like me to perform, just get in touch.

 In February 2021 I completed a PhD in Creative Writing at the University of Manchester, researching the connections between autism and science fiction while writing a novel about autism and ghosts.
 Find out more here.

 I live in the wonderful city of Manchester with one human, two rabbits and a fluctuating number guinea pigs.